Honey Garlic Chicken Wings

 - 1 cup flour

-- To make the sauce, melt butter in a saucepan.
-Add the minced garlic and cook for a few minutes to release the flavour.
+- To make the sauce, melt butter in a saucepan with the minced garlic.
+Cook, over medium heat, for a few minutes to release the flavour.

 - Cut the wings into two pieces (drumette and two-bone peice – throwing away the wing tip).